karthikeya03/Drive-Ready/SUBNETTING.md

 - **New Subnet Mask**:
   - Convert the new mask to decimal: 255.255.255.192
-  - New slash value: /26
+  - New slash value: /26 `(32-6)` the default value is 32 and remove the number of zeroes : 6.

 #### STEP 4.
 Number of Hosts and Networks
 - **Number of Hosts per Subnet**: \(2^6 - 2 = 62\) (subtracting 2 for the network and broadcast addresses)